react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 #### `gestureEnabled`

 Whether you can use gestures to open or close the drawer.
 Defaults to `true` on iOS, `false` on Android.

+#### `unmountOnBlur`

+Whether this screen should be unmounted when navigating away from it.
+Unmounting a screen resets any local state in the screen as well as state of nested navigators in the screen.
+Defaults to `false`.

 ### Events